Davo2009/First-fry/README.md

-# Project Name (e.g., Arduino 4-Bit Binary Counter)
+# Arduino 4-Bit Binary Counter

 ## 📌 Overview
 Briefly describe what this project does.
 For example: *A 4-bit binary counter implemented on an Arduino Uno using C++.
 The system sequences through binary values from 0 (0000) to 15 (1111) using an array of 4 LEDs.*